 Looking towards the future, the World Forum of Fisher People (WFFP) has many plans to expand the reach and impact of its movement.
-Each year, from the 5th of November to the 10th of December, WFFP members work tirelessly to plan their campaigns and advocacy work across the globe.
+As per the WFFP General Secretary’s statement during the GA8, each year, from the 5th of November to the 10th of December, WFFP will have a five week long campaign across the globe.
 Their goal is to develop themes that empower their groundwork and strengthen their campaign demands.
 These weeks are broken up into themes such as “Gender Rights & Violence against Women,” “Asserting Fisher Identity,” “Fisher Rights as Human Rights,” and many more.

-After WFFP successfully crafts a Fisherpeople’s Calendar in these five weeks, the movement will be strengthened locally, nationally, and internationally.
+Susan Herawati (Secretary General of KIARA-Indonesia)

+“We face an uneasy situation because of extractive and exploitative development.
+We need a movement to reclaim the waters and ocean”.